aegis-icons/aegis-icons.github.io/README.md

 ## License

 [Custom license](LICENSE.md), all rights reserved with exceptions mentioned in LICENSE doc.
-Icons in the "icons" directory are provided by **aegis-icons** and CC0 licensed ([license for icons](https://github.com/aegis-icons/aegis-icons/blob/master/LICENSE.md), [disclaimer](https://github.com/aegis-icons/aegis-icons#disclaimer)).